Vestry

 Treasurer: Terry Mello (2025)

 Terry was born and raised in Brooklyn, New York – the 9th of 11 children.
 In 1984 she and Carlos were married.
-Terry and Carlos spent 27 years in Weston, Connecticut, raising three sons – Matt who lives in Geneva, Switzerland with his wife, Kat and children Allie and Theo; Nick who lives in Bronxville, NY with his wife, Amelia and daughter, Jordan with another on the way in March; Dan who lives in Broomfield, CO with his partner Leah.
+Terry and Carlos spent 27 years in Weston, Connecticut, raising three sons – Matt who lives in Geneva, Switzerland with his wife, Kat and children Allie and Theo; Nick who lives in Bronxville, NY with his wife, Amelia and daughters, Jordan and Caroline; Dan who lives in Broomfield, CO with his wife, Leah.

 Terry and Carlos have been attending St. Thomas’ since 2011 – officially becoming members in 2012.
 She has been an active volunteer since 2014.
-Terry served on the Vestry from 2014-2017, has been Treasurer since 2015, is the Communications Liaison, and reads at the 8:00 Service.
+Terry served on the Vestry from 2014-2017, has been Treasurer since 2015.

 Clerk of the Vestry – Anne Rogers-Popejoy